The Best Fire Lookout Hikes in Washington: History, Views & Overnight Adventures

 Looking for more outdoor inspiration?
 Check out Easy Day Hikes Near Seattle and Backpacking with Kids: A Survival Guide.

-Fire lookouts were first built in the early 1900s to spot wildfires in Washington’s remote wilderness.
-Many were constructed by the Civilian Conservation Corps in the 1930s, designed with wraparound windows to maximize visibility.
-While modern tech has replaced their original function, over 90 fire towers still stand today, offering hikers a rare glimpse into the past—and some seriously epic views.
+Fire lookouts began appearing in the early 1900s to spot wildfires in Washington’s remote mountains.
+Many were built by the Civilian Conservation Corps in the 1930s with wraparound windows for maximum visibility.
+While modern tech has replaced their original function, over 90 towers still stand today—time capsules with incredible views.

 Yes!
 While this post focuses on hikes, a few lookouts in Washington offer first-come, first-served overnight stays, including: